testcontainers/testcontainers-native/demo/generic-container/README.md

-# Demo - Generic Container on Testcontainers C
+# Demo - Generic Container on Testcontainers Native

-Demonstrates usage of the generic container API provided by the Testcontainers C library.
+Demonstrates usage of the generic container API provided by the Testcontainers Native library.
 In this demo, we do not use any module SDKs or test frameworks, just a simple `main()` function.

 ## Running demo